API-Flows/openapi-workflow-registry/README.md

 # openapi-workflow-registry
-Collection of OpenAPI workflow files
+A container of OpenAPI workflow files